matter-labs/zksync-web-era-docs/docs/dev/tutorials/custom-aa-tutorial.md

 It is highly recommended to read about the [design](../developer-guides/transactions/aa.md) of the account abstraction protocol before diving into this tutorial.

 It is assumed that you are already familiar with deploying smart contracts on zkSync.
-If not, please refer to the first section of the [Hello World](../developer-guides/hello-world.md) tutorial.
+If not, please refer to the first section of the [quickstart tutorial](../developer-guides/hello-world.md).
 It is also recommended to read the [introduction](../developer-guides/contracts/system-contracts.md) to the system contracts.

 ## Installing dependencies